sodonnell/plowbot/README.md

 ```

 ## Installing Required Perl Modules (Manually)
-Note: The install.sh script will do this for you.
+Note: The install.sh script will do this for you, but in case you have issues, this may help.

 ```
 sudo perl -MCPAN -e 'install Switch'